 Welcome from the Head

-Please do arrange an appointment to come and visit us here at Repton.
-We would all be delighted to see you and offer you a very warm welcome.
+Please feel welcome to come and visit us at Repton.
+We would be delighted to meet you.

 Alastair Land, the 35th Headmaster of Repton School, with his wife Madeleine, Head of Mathematics at North London Collegiate School and their son Maurice who is four.